-Through the COVID-19 crisis, most of us have adapted to new and unprecedented scenarios.
-We went from socialising, working and eating in three different places to doing all of them in one, and sometimes, doing them simultaneously.
-Multitasking has become an important skill to acquire.
-Adults have to cook meals and work at the same time, parents have to pay equal attention to office projects and school assignments.
-While this in itself is praiseworthy, some of us are also taking one step further, we are trying to change bad habits – could be our own, our pets, our partners or our child’s habits.
+Throughout the COVID-19 crisis, most of us have adapted to new and unprecedented scenarios.
+We went from socializing, working and eating in three different places to doing all of them in one, and sometimes, doing them simultaneously.
+Over the past two and a half years, multitasking has become an important skill to acquire.
+Adults have to cook meals and work at the same time, parents have to pay equal attention to office projects and school assignments, children have to study and not balk under pressure.
+While this in itself is praiseworthy, some of us are also taking it a step further, we are trying to change bad habits – could be our own, our pets, our partners or even our child’s habits!

 Experiments done by B.F.
 Skinner on Operant Conditioning said that in order to put a stop to certain behaviours, it is beneficial to ignore them i.e. to not reinforce them in any way.
 He called the technique “extinction”.
 (Skinner, 1963) This means that in order to make your child throw less tantrums, ignoring the tantrums would be a good start.
 The tantrums may increase for a while and you might have to exert maximum self-control to not act on them, but once you stop reinforcing (or reacting to) those behaviours, the behaviour will slowly diminish.